etherisc-legacy/GIF/docs/on-chain_and_off-chain_storage.rst

 - claims

-In case a product doesn't want to use a platform database, it is possible to use the product’s database.
+In case a product doesn't want to use a platform database, it is possible to use the productâ€™s database.

 .. attention::

     According to the EU General Data Protection Regulation requirements, we prevent you from storing personal data of customers on-chain.
 This data is to be stored **off-chain only**.
 There exist special identificators stored on-chain (hashed data references), which allow for retrieving data from an off-chain database.
 This prevents unauthorized access to sensitive data by an on-chain identificator.
 The diagram below illustrates the relations between on-chain and off-chain storage.
 This methodology implements the `"Positionspapier des Bundesblock," <https://bundesblock.de/wp-content/uploads/2017/10/bundesblock_positionspapier_v1.1.pdf>`_ the german association of blockchain companies which tries to implement this methodology in EU law.

 .. image:: gdpr.jpeg
-    :scale: 100 %
+    :scale: 70 %
     :align: center
     :alt: general data protection requirements